What Happened to Britney Spears?

-In the meantime, Britney will not preform again until her father is removed, according to her attorney.
+In the meantime, Britney will not perform again until her father is removed, according to her attorney.

-Update: Britney Speaks In Court Detailing Conservatorship Abuse
+Britney Spears Speaks in Court Detailing Conservatorship Abuse

 Yesterday, Britney Spears finally got the chance to publicly and truthfully voice her opinion on the conservatorship.
-She confirmed to the court – and the world for that matter- that everything that the #FreeBritney movement has been saying about the conservatorship abuse was true.
-Britney detailed many alarming aspects of the arrangement and asked the judge for an end to the conservatorship.
+She confirmed to the court – and the world- that everything that the #FreeBritney movement has been saying about the conservatorship abuse was true.
+Britney detailed many alarming aspects of the arrangement and asked the judge to end her conservatorship.
 There is so much to unpack here, but for our purposes, let’s just discuss the legal aspects.

 Britney said she did not know she could petition to remove the conservatorship.
 She said she was always afraid to speak up and tell the truth about her circumstances because she thought no one would believe her.

 Now that she is aware of her options, she can do one of many things.
-She can prove to the court that she no longer needs the conservatorship, but she might need to go through some evaluations and testing – which she explicitly said she does not want to do any longer.
-However, in my opinion, IF she had the right professionals doing these evaluations, she would probably pass!
-She sounded very stable and mentally aware of her situation when speaking with the judge yesterday than I have ever heard her like before (in recent years).
+She can prove to the court that she no longer needs the conservatorship- however, she might need to go through some evaluations and testing, which she explicitly said she does not want to do any longer.

-However, if she really doesn’t want to petition the conservatorship – she can prove to the judge the abuse she’s endured under the conservatorship and try to get it terminated all together.
+She could also prove the abuse she’s endured under the conservatorship to the judge and try to get it terminated all together.

-She also may have the option to replace her court appointed attorney, Sam Ingham, with an attorney of her choosing.
-It seems like Ingham is a little in over his head with Britney’s case and it would likely serve Britney better to hire someone more versed in these cases.
+Lastly, she could ask to replace her court appointed attorney, Sam Ingham, with an attorney of her choosing.
+It seems like Ingham is a little in over his head with Britney’s case and it would likely serve Britney better to hire someone more versed in these types of cases.